We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 - Provides robust trading view in the exchange

-Coinigy is a great crypto portfolio tracker fit for seasoned investors who want to aggregate their wallets in one place to keep an eye on their portfolio.
+Coinigy is a crypto portfolio tracker for those who want to aggregate their wallets in one place to keep an eye on their portfolio.
 In actuality, it is a multi-exchange trading platform that, in addition to allowing investors to keep an eye on the crypto prices, also offers them a one-stop utility to buy crypto from a wide range of exchanges.

 In addition to allowing investors to execute trades, Coinigy has also integrated with TradingView, allowing users to look at the complete trends and play around with the tools to make investment additions.
 Investors can also set price alerts and create their own buy and sell prices on the charts themselves.

 Another key feature of the platform is Arbitrage trading – providing a matrix overview of all the listed exchanges and providing the highest price difference.
 It allows users to sell and purchase a crypto asset at the same time and earn profit from the difference in the market price.
 Due to this feature, Coinigy is most in demand by institutional and seasoned crypto investors.
-There are over 40 cryptocurrency exchanges on Coinigy, with over 4000 trading pairs.
+There are over 46 cryptocurrency exchanges on Coinigy, with 5,023 cryptocurrencies and 20,316 trading pairs.
 The platforms supported by Coinigy include:

 - Coinbase pro

-To sum up, Coinigy is a great platform specifically for seasoned investors.
-With the free trial, beginner-level investors can check out its many features, and the annual fee is inexpensive.
+With the free trial, users can check out its many features, and the annual fee is inexpensive compared to the other options on our list.
 The integration of TradingView helps get a deeper insight into current markets, and like CoinStats, the single-interface approach for all crypto requirements can save time.
-On the flip side, it doesn't have automation and does not feature stop-loss or take profit orders.
+On the flip side, it doesn't have automation and does not feature stop-loss or take-profit orders.
 Also, unlike CoinStats, it doesn’t provide a mobile-friendly interface.

 - Provides robust charting tools